ropensci/roweb3/content/blog/2021-02-16-package-citation/index.md

 ```

 * Direct potential readers to the preferred citation in the README by adding boilerplate text "here's how to cite my package".
 See e.g. [ecmwfr README](https://github.com/bluegreen-labs/ecmwfr#how-to-cite-this-package-in-your-article).

+> "Personally, I take a “belt-and-suspenders” approach and still put citation things in the README."
+[Noam Ross](/author/noam-ross/), [rOpenSci forum](https://discuss.ropensci.org/t/should-the-ropensci-dev-guide-include-package-citation-best-practices/1551/17)

+> "I [advertise the citation info in the README] too, just to make it painfully obvious how to cite the work."
+[Adam Sparks](/author/adam-sparks/), [rOpenSci forum](https://discuss.ropensci.org/t/should-the-ropensci-dev-guide-include-package-citation-best-practices/1551/18)

 Although some authors use [on-load messages](https://r-pkgs.org/r.html#when-you-do-need-side-effects) to encourage citations, we discourage this practice and recommend that developers highlight this information in their README and documentation.